-60 semester hours of graduate credit in art in a program of studies to be approved by the graduate art faculty, to include: A. Core Courses ART 6507 Research Topics in Art History: Artists ART 6508 Research Topics in Art History: Periods or Styles ART 6563 Studio Thesis I ART 6564 Studio Thesis II ART 6563 Studio Thesis I and ART 6564 Studio Thesis II (6 hrs.) required.
-Students who do not complete the studio the- sis a t the conclusion of ART 6564 Studio Thesis II must take ART 6565 Studio Thesis III (1 semester hour) in each subse- quent fall and spring semester until the thesis is completed.
+oo semester hours of graduate creati in art in a program of statues to be approved by the graduate art faculty, to include.
+A. Core Courses ART 6507 Research Topics in Art History: Artists ART 6508 Research Topics in Art History: Periods or Styles 3 sem. hrs.
+ART 6563 Studio Thesis I ART 6564 Studio Thesis II

+ART 6563 Studio Thesis I and ART 6564 Studio Thesis II (6 hrs.) required.
+Students who do not complete the studio thesis at the conclusion of ART 6564 Studio Thesis II must take ART 6565 Studio Thesis III (1 semester hour) in each subsequent fall and spring semester until the thesis is completed.